nimeshneema/William-Apple-Developer-Platform/Notes/Queries.markdown

     `- (BOOL)application:(UIApplication *)application didFinishLaunchingWithOptions:(NSDictionary *)launchOptions`

+    It's a convention in Cocoa apps to use descritive prose like names for functions.

     gets translated into Swift equivalent as below:

     `func application(_ application: UIApplication, didFinishLaunchingWithOptions launchOptions: [UIApplication.LaunchOptionsKey: Any]?) -> Bool`